zarquon-42/es-theme-carbon/readme.txt

 apply to You.
 The disclaimer of warranties and limitation of liability provided above shall be interpreted in a manner that, to the extent possible, most closely approximates an absolute disclaimer and waiver of all liability.
-Section 6 ï¿½ Term and Termination.
+Section 6 – Term and Termination.

 This Public License applies for the term of the Copyright and Similar Rights licensed here.
 However, if You fail to comply with this Public